Axion-like particle production in SUSY DFSZ-like model at the ILC and LHeC: Conclusion

 \section{Conclusion}

 In this work, we evaluate the dependence of the cross-sections in the ALP production on the scattering angle, the polarization coefficients, the energy and the ALP mass.
 The cross-sections in ALP production in case of $tan\beta = 1$ is much larger than that in case of $tan\beta = 20$.
 Numerical evaluation shows that the cross-section in the ALP production at $\gamma^{*}e^{-}$ collision is larger than that at $e^{-}e^{+}$ collision.
-The total cross-section at the LHeC is larger than that at the ILC.
+The total cross-sections at the LHeC are larger than those at the ILC.
 The results of cross-section in $e^{-}e^{+} \rightarrow \gamma a$ showed in this work can be compared to the non-resonant ALP production cross section from Belle II searches at the $(4S)$ resonance in detail in Ref.\cite{luzio}.
 We evaluate the branching ratio of ALP with mass 0.25 GeV in $\gamma\gamma, gg, f\overline{f}$ channels.
-Due to the dominant SM background, we evaluate the statistical significance SS and give the integrated luminosity value correspond to $1\sigma$ in $\gamma\gamma\gamma$ final states.
-With the integrated luminosity value at LHeC and a significance level of $12\sigma$, ALP or new physics signal can be detected at the LHeC. \\
+Due to the dominant SM background, we evaluate the statistical significance SS.
+With the integrated luminosity value at LHeC and a significance level of $12.879 \sigma$ in $\gamma\gamma e^{-}$ final state, ALPs or new physics signals can be detected at the LHeC. \\